plcharbonneau/consul-demo/README.md

 > note: product uses "prepared query" to enable failover to other datacenters.

 - run `./3-dig.sh` to show a dns query using dig for all product services
-- (optional) list listing services using dig: `dig +short listing.service.consul srv`
+- (optional) list listing services using dig: `dig +short listing.connect.consul srv`

 > Like earlier, this host resolves service names to an IP where product is running.
 > Notice, here we search on servicename.CONNECT.consul instead of .SERVICE.consul.